Rail transport: Shipping freight and passengers

-First they provided a highly efficient network for shipping freight and passengers across a large national market.
-The result was a transforming impact on most sectors of the economy including manufacturing, retail and wholesale, agriculture, and finance.
-The United States now had an integrated national market practically the size of Europe, with no internal barriers or tariffs, all supported by a common language, and financial system and a common legal system.
+Railroads form an efficient network for shipping freight and passengers across a large national market; their development thus was beneficial to many aspects of a nation's economy, including manufacturing, retail and wholesale, agriculture, and finance.
+By the 1940s, the United States had an integrated national market comparable in size to that of Europe, but free of internal barriers or tariffs, and supported by a common language, financial system, and legal system.

-Basis of the private financial system
+Financial system

-Railroads financing provided the basis for a dramatic expansion of the private (non-governmental) financial system.
-Construction of railroads was far more expensive than factories.
-In 1860, the combined total of railroad stocks and bonds was $1.8 billion; 1897 it reached $10.6 billion (compared to a total national debt of $1.2 billion).
+Financing of railroads provided the basis for a dramatic expansion of the private (non-governmental) financial system.
+Construction of railroads was far more expensive than factories: in 1860, the combined total of railroad stocks and bonds was $1.8 billion; in 1897, it reached $10.6 billion (compared to a total national debt of $1.2 billion).

-Funding came from financiers throughout the Northeast, and from Europe, especially Britain.
-About 10 percent of the funding came from the government, especially in the form of land grants that could be realized when a certain amount of trackage was opened.
-The emerging American financial system was based on railroad bonds.
-New York by 1860 was the dominant financial market.
-The British invested heavily in railroads around the world, but nowhere more so than the United States; The total came to about $3 billion by 1914.
-In 1914–1917, they liquidated their American assets to pay for war supplies.
+Funding came from financiers in the Northeastern United States and from Europe, especially Britain.
+About 10 per cent of the funding came from the government, particularly in the form of land grants that were realized upon completion of a certain amount of trackage.
+The emerging American financial system was based on railroad bonds, and by 1860, New York was the dominant financial market.
+The British invested heavily in railroads around the world, but nowhere more than in the United States; the total bond value reached about $3 billion by 1914.
+However, in 1914–1917, the British liquidated their American assets to pay for war supplies.

-Inventing modern management
+Modern management

-Railroad management designed complex systems that could handle far more complicated simultaneous relationships than could be dreamed of by the local factory owner who could patrol every part of his own factory in a matter of hours.
+Railroad management designed complex systems that could handle far more complicated simultaneous relationships than those common in other industries at the time.
 Civil engineers became the senior management of railroads.
-The leading American innovators were the Western Railroad of Massachusetts and the Baltimore and Ohio Railroad in the 1840s, the Erie in the 1850s and the Pennsylvania in the 1860s.
+The leading American innovators were the Western Railroad of Massachusetts and the Baltimore and Ohio Railroad in the 1840s, the Erie Railroad in the 1850s, and the Pennsylvania Railroad in the 1860s.